Yogesh-Patil/DemoWebClone/README.md

-# Zyber365 Clone - React + Vite (Pre-GitHub repository)
+# DemoSomeClone Clone - React + Vite (Pre-GitHub repository)

-This is a generated starter skeleton that replicates the **structure**, component breakdown and styles for a Zyber365-like marketing site.
+This is a generated starter skeleton that replicates the **structure**, component breakdown and styles for a DemoSomeClone-like marketing site.

 ## What is included
 - Vite + React + TypeScript app skeleton
 - Folder structure: `components`, `features`, `api`, `layouts`, `styles`, `assets`
 - Example components: Header, Footer, Hero, UseCaseCard, Home page
-- Global theme variables (SCSS) approximating the Zyber365 color palette
+- Global theme variables (SCSS) approximating the DemoSomeClone color palette
 - Example API layer and hooks
 - README with instructions to push to GitHub